 - Expiration Date: 12/31/2026

 - Description from medicaid.gov: Provides community/competitive integrated employment – individual, day services, discovery and career planning, respite, support and service coordination, supported employment – individual, supportive home care, financial management services, adaptive aids, adult family home, child care services, children's foster care, communication aids/assistive technology/interpreter services, community integration services, community/competitive integrated employment - small group, counseling and therapeutic services, daily living skills training, empowerment and self-determination supports, family/unpaid caregiver supports and services, grief and bereavement counseling, health and wellness, home modifications, housing support services, mentoring, participant and family-directed goods and services, personal emergency response system (PERS), personal supports, relocation services, safety planning and prevention, specialized medical and therapeutic supplies, supported employment - small group, training for parents/guardians & families of children with disabilities, transportation for individuals with physical disabilities, other health disabilities, serious emotional disturbance, autism, DD, and ID, ages 0-21.

 - Online State Information: Children's Long Term Support Waiver

 - Official Federal Information

-- How to Apply: Contact your local County Agency.
+- How to Apply: Contact your local County Agency and follow these instructions.